 You’ll also need a robust right angled Cutting Edge to guide your cutter head along the straight line.
-Mine’s a Leponitt like this one on Amazon but mine is 40″ rather than 37″.
+Mine’s a Leponitt like this one (paid link) on Amazon but mine is 40″ rather than 37″.
 37″ will work just fine for most glass.

 Cutting Art Glass – Making the Score Line

 - Before you start cutting a large sheet of art glass it’s worth checking that you can easily reach the end of the score.
 You need to be able to move comfortably from edge to edge.

 - Practise your cutting technique on a sheet of window glass first if you can.

 - The most important thing is to make a consistent score.